yaireclipse/nutch-patch/README.md

 # Nutch-Patch : Enhanced features for [Nutch Crawler](http://nutch.apache.org/)

-This is a fork of [Apache Nutch (branch 2.3)](https://github.com/apache/nutch/tree/branch-2.3), that I used in past projects.
+This is a fork of [Apache Nutch (branch 2.3)](https://github.com/apache/nutch/tree/branch-2.3), enhanced to fulfil requirements of projects I performed.

 ## Features: